 SPARKING JOY THROUGH COMMUNITY

 We at LACNETS desire to provide a community of support and education for those with neuroendocrine cancer.
 We offer a safe place to share our experiences and learn from each other.
 Community is a wonderful way to explore new possibilities of finding joy.
 While summer might signify vacation for many, we understand that cancer doesn’t take a vacation.
 Neither do we!
-We hope you can join us for our upcoming Summer Gathering!
+We hope you can join us for one of our upcoming webinars and virtual support groups.